 ANC recognizes that much learning takes place outside the walls of the College.
 Some of this learning is comparable to knowledge gained in a classroom environment.
 This type of learning is based on a variety of life experiences and is referred to as "experiential learning" and may be evaluated for credit by prior learning assessment.
 To begin the process of assessment, schedule an appointment with an academic advisor or the PLA Coordinator.
 To view the Prior Learning Assessment Guide go to https://tinyurl.com/anc-pla.
-Some fees may apply.
+Some fees may apply and are prescribed within the guide.